About our network

 What is it?

-The Gardeners Guild is a professional trade network for qualified gardeners.
-We provide our members with practical support to help them grow their business.
 The Gardeners Guild LLP is a business incorporated in the UK since 2006.
-The Gardeners Guild is a privately owned commercial service provider and is not a member-owned campaign association or lobby group.
+The Gardeners Guild is a privately owned commercial service and is not a member-owned campaign association or lobby group.
 It is not a consumer organisation and membership is primarily for the benefit of the member.

 A modern solution

-Although ‘Guilds’ no longer exist we use the word ‘Guild’ in our trading name to reflect the historic nature of professional horticulture.
-Like the medieval ‘Guilds’ of old, our services help to:
+Although ‘Guilds’ no longer exist, we use the word ‘Guild’ in our trading name to reflect the historic nature of professional horticulture.
+Like the medieval ‘Guilds’ of old, we aim to:

 This gives our members practical business support and a competitive advantage.

-The Gardeners Guild has over 500 active members nationwide.
+The Gardeners Guild has hundreds of active members nationwide.
 Based on the number of active, paid-up gardeners, this makes TGG one of the biggest affinity groups in professional horticulture.

 'The best professional organisation representing garden maintenance gardeners is The Gardeners Guild' - The Royal Horticultural Society